Lucie Rose Donlan Flaunts Deep Cleavage & Tight Buns In Leopard-Print Bikini

 “My soul just left my body,” they teased her.

 “Girl your eyes are unreal.
-I could just drown in them,” a follower gushed.
+I could just drown in them,” a third follower remarked.

 “Wow, girl you take my breath away.
 I will wait for you forever because you are my dream girl.
 Nobody compares to you, Lucy,” they wrote.

-The influencer also dresses up for the evening.
-She wore strappy black lingerie, a coat, and boots for a sultry photo snap, according to The Inquisitr.
+Aside from posing in bikinis, the influencer also dresses up for the evening.
+She recently wore strappy black lingerie, a coat, and boots for a sultry snap, according to The Inquisitr.
 At the time, Lucie had a cavalier attitude and said she “still don’t care.”